 Beloved for generations, the Ramona series by Beverly Cleary captures all the complexities of childhood and presents them with warmth, humor, and an unfailing sense of optimism.
 Ramona chapter books offer widespread appeal as engaging chapter books for young readers or as read-alouds for the entire family.

 Ramona Quimby is one of the most memorable characters in children’s literature.
 She’s an active, energetic, and creative girl who craves a mixture of excitement and stability and struggles with impatience at times.
-The plots of the Ramona books are timeless, following themes that are perpetually applicable to the lives of children: school, pets, sibling rivalry, and worries, while also promoting the joys of family, friends, holidays, and togetherness.
+The plots of the Ramona books are timeless.
+Within the books, you’ll find themes that are perpetually applicable to the lives of children: school, pets, sibling rivalry, and worries, while also promoting the joys of family, friends, holidays, and togetherness.

-Ramona is apt to be described as lively, spirited, and irrepressible, but she is also sensitive, kind-hearted, and reflective, especially as the series progresses.
-Regardless of whatever trouble Ramona encounters along the way, deep down she really just wants her family to be happy.
-Anything else—her father’s lost job, the family’s financial worries, Ramona’s troubles at school—is just an obstacle in the quest for a happy ending.
-And the most direct route to the happy ending usually includes a visit to the Whopperburger restaurant for a plateful of fries.
+People often describe Ramona as lively, spirited, and irrepressible.
+However, she is also sensitive, kind-hearted, and reflective, especially as the series progresses.
+Regardless of whatever trouble she encounters along the way, deep down she really just wants her family to be happy.
+Anything else—her father’s lost job, the family’s financial worries, troubles at school—is just an obstacle in the quest for a happy ending.
+And the most direct route to a happy ending often involves visiting Whopperburger for a plateful of fries.

 Take our free Ramona checklist to your local library!

 Beverly Cleary is, without question, one of the most influential children’s authors of the 20th century.
-Over the course of her career, she has produced over 30 children’s books, including Henry Huggins, Ralph S. Mouse (don’t miss our Henry Huggins and Ralph S. Mouse series reviews!), Dear Mr. Henshaw, Mitch and Amy, Ellen Tebbits, and, of course, the beloved eight-book Ramona series.
+Over the course of her career, she has produced over 30 children’s books.
+These include Henry Huggins, Ralph S. Mouse (don’t miss our Henry Huggins and Ralph S. Mouse series reviews!), Dear Mr. Henshaw, Mitch and Amy, Ellen Tebbits, and, of course, the beloved eight-book Ramona series.
 Over the past seven decades, Beverly Cleary’s books have sold over 90 million copies.